dannyyu7/CS1632_Spring2022/study_guides/midterm_1_study_guide.md

-# CS 1632 Midterm 1 Exam Study Guide - Fall 2021
+# CS 1632 Midterm 1 Exam Study Guide - Spring 2022

 The midterm is going to be **open book** but **individual work**.
 I will not take any questions during the midterm about the material that we learned, just